 In favour of maintaining the exemption, there is a strong public interest in protecting the confidentiality of the consideration of individual nominees.
-It is in the public interest, and fundamental to the Commission's ability to fulfil its core purpose of nominating individuals to sit on the crossbenches of the House of Lords, that individuals of high professional standing are willing to nominate themselves or be nominated.
 It is unlikely that individuals would be willing to put their names forward if they could not rely on the Commission's confidentiality in handling their nomination or if they otherwise felt that their personal details or personally-identifying aspects of the Commission's consideration of their case would be put in the public domain.
 We believe the same consideration applies to political nominees who are vetted by the Commission.

-Taking all of the relevant factors into consideration, including the fact that the Commission already places a great deal of information about its working practices in the public domain to reassure the public that these are sufficiently rigorous, I consider that the balance of the public interest lies in maintaining the section 37(1)(b) exemption in respect.
+Taking all of the relevant factors into consideration I consider that the balance of the public interest lies in maintaining the section 37(1)(b) exemption in respect to information which has not already been put in the public domain by the Commission, the Government or the individual.